Updated for COVID-19 - April 15, 2020

 - Receive feedback in the spirit in which it is intended.
 Don’t argue with the messenger, whine, or complain.

-Attend employer-sponsored “extra-curricular” events.
+Attend employer-sponsored “extra-curricular” events (in-person or virtual).

 - These aren’t really optional - they are hosted for your benefit to give you a sense of the organization’s culture.